khazaei/vision-hist/README.md

 ## ResNet

-After VGG showed promising results, it was understood that deeper networks provide better performance.
-However, deeper networks were harder to train and suffered from vanishing gradient or exploding gradient problem.
-Batch normalization and proper initialization of the weights did help in that regard, however, the solvers were still having convergence issues, and the deeps networks weren't as performant.
-The solution proposed by He et al. in "Deep Residual Learning for Image Recognition" was to introduce skip connections or residual connections that pass the input to the output.
+After VGG showed promising results, it was understood that deeper networks typically provide better performance.
+However, training deeper networks was challenging due to problems like vanishing and exploding gradients.
+Batch normalization and proper initialization of weights helped to some extent; however, solvers were still encountering convergence issues, and the deep networks were not performing optimally.
+The solution, proposed by He et al. in "Deep Residual Learning for Image Recognition," was to introduce skip connections, also known as residual connections, that pass the input directly to later layers.
 The structure is shown in the figure below.
-This residual connection, enabled optimizers to converge, and allowed deeper CNNs.
-This allowed ResNet32 to have 8 times the depth of a
-VGG16, yet have fewer parameters.
+These residual connections enabled optimizers to converge more effectively and allowed for significantly deeper CNNs.
+As a result, ResNet32 could achieve eight times the depth of VGG16, yet have fewer parameters.

 ![](./assets/ResNet-architecture.png)

 ### Batch Norm

-Batch normalization is a technique used in training neural networks that helps to improve the training speed, performance, and stability of the model.
-It was introduced by Sergey Ioffe and Christian Szegedy in 2015 in their paper "Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift."
-Batch normalization, or Batch norm, normalizes the inputs of each layer within a network during training.
-The goal is to ensure that the inputs to a layer are more standardized, which helps the network learn more effectively.
-It does this by first removing the sample mean, and then normalizing by the sample variance for the batch.
-It then introduces two learnable parameters for the network to scale and shift the samples.
-A moving average of the mean and variance is tracked during training, to be used at inference time.
+Batch normalization is a technique used in training neural networks that improves training speed, performance, and stability.
+Introduced by Sergey Ioffe and Christian Szegedy in 2015 through their paper "Batch Normalization:
+Accelerating Deep Network Training by Reducing Internal Covariate Shift," this method normalizes the inputs of each layer within a network during training.
+The primary goal is to standardize the inputs to a layer, enhancing the network's learning efficiency.
+It achieves this by first subtracting the batch mean and then dividing by the batch variance.
+Additionally, it introduces two learnable parameters to scale and shift the normalized data.
+During training, a moving average of the mean and variance is maintained for use during inference.

-Some limitations of batch normalization is its sensitivity to the batch size, as the normalization statistics are computed over the batch.
-The other issue is the discrepancies in model behavior between training and inference.
-During training normalization is done on the batch statistics, however, at inference time these batch statistics are replaced with the moving averages.
+However, batch normalization has limitations, including sensitivity to batch size, as normalization relies on batch statistics.
+There are also discrepancies in model behavior between training and inference phases.
+During training, normalization is based on the actual batch statistics, but at inference, these are replaced with the tracked moving averages.

-The input to batch norm is of shape [B, H, W, C] = [batch, height, width, channel].
-The statistics are computed over B, H, W, resulting in C values for mean and variance.
-These C values are used to normalize the samples across the channels, resulting in an output of size [B, H, W, C].
+The input to batch normalization is in the shape [B, H, W, C] = [batch, height, width, channel], with statistics computed over the dimensions B, H, and W, producing C mean and variance values.
+These values are used to normalize the data across channels, resulting in an output of the same size, [B, H, W, C].

 ```python
 nn.BatchNorm2d(out_channels),